 It’s usually money that stands between sustainability, designers, and consumers.
 Bringing down the cost of eco-friendly materials and sustainable products will prove to be very important in the years to come.

-At this moment, society does not live in a way that protects the environment and most companies do not care if their product or way of operating harms it.
+At this moment, society does not live in a way that protects the environment and most companies do not care if their product or way of operating harms our only earth.
 All that needs to change.
 Thankfully, I do feel we are at a turning point where individuals and even businesses are becoming more aware of environmental issues and how every single one of us is having an impact on the planet.

 If you feeling inspired and want to become a more sustainable designer, I would recommend listening to these podcasts about sustainable and climate design.